transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 * **a) Initial State (Conceptual Co-Emergence)**:
     * **τ ≡ ɔ** *only* in the total absence of distinctions (¬): a purely theoretical point since any recognition of this equivalence would itself be a distinction.
 This represents not a primordial ground or substance but rather the inseparability of experience and form in their co-arising dance before conceptual division.
 Note that τ is not a metaphysical "substance" but the non-dual context of experience that co-arises with distinctions.
     * It is worth going back to a Spencer-Brown note: "Only nothing is unstable enough to give origin to endless concatenations of different appearances" (LoF 1994, p. ix, footnote 5).
-This mirrors τ’s role as the unmarkable substrate with which distinctions (¬) emerge.
+This mirrors τ’s role as the unmarkable context with which distinctions (¬) emerge.
-    * **Analogy:** τ is the canvas; ɔ is the blankness of that canvas within the rules of painting (i.e. within the formal system of distinctions).
+    * **Analogy:** τ is both the canvas and the painting-canvas inseparability; ɔ is the blankness of that canvas within the rules of painting (i.e. within the formal system of distinctions).
 * **b) The First Distinction**:
     * Once *any* distinction is made (including the observer's act of observing/defining), τ and ɔ diverge:
       * Distinctions (¬) are operations *as* τ, not separate from it nor contained within it.
 Distinctions and τ are interdependent and co-arising - distinctions manifest *as* τ, and τ is revealed *through* distinctions, neither preceding the other.